oasis-open/cti-stix-elevator/docs/warnings.rst

 Only one name for malware is allowed for *[id]* in STIX 2.0 - used first one                                                                508     warn
 No STIX 1.x vocab value given for *[property]*, using 'unknown'                                                                             509     warn
 Only one *[property]* allowed in STIX 2.0 - used first one                                                                                  510     warn
-File size window not allowed in top level observable, using first value                                                                     511     error
+File size 'window' not allowed in top level observable, using first value                                                                   511     warn
 Only one Layer7_Connections/HTTP_Request_Response used fot http-request-ext, using first value                                              512     warn
 =========================================================================================================================================== ====    =====